FerMod/UnitySpaceGame/README.md

    ```bash
    git clone https://github.com/FerMod/UnitySpaceGame.git
    ```
-2. Add the project in Unity Hub.
-Install the propper version of Unity.
+2. Add the project in [Unity Hub](https://unity.com/download).
+   1. Install the right version of Unity.
 4. Navigate to Assets/Scenes and open the main scene `StartScene`.
 5. Press the Play button to start the game.